 Planning a Frozen Party

-If you’re a parent, odds are your child has probably asked for a Frozen themed party….
-If it hasn’t happened yet, it’s only a matter of time!
+If you’re a parent, chances are your child has already asked for a Frozen themed party.
+And if they haven’t yet, it’s probably just around the corner.

-If there is no avoiding it, you might as well do it properly.
+If there’s no avoiding it, you might as well embrace it and do it properly.

-So, let’s get started on how to plan a Frozen party.
+So, let’s dive into how to plan the ultimate Frozen party.

 1. Fix a date